-For the last two weeks of the set, you just need to make three observations on different days.
+For the last two weeks of the set, you just need to make three observations.
 HOWEVER, if you were not able to complete either of the first or second week special instructions, then you should follow those rules until you've gotten a satisfactory data set!

-There is a fifth week to the observation window; you may use this final week to make up for any observations/sets that you didn't make, or even to earn a few extra credit points (up to 5 points each for up to 3 extra observations).
-These need to be turned in by Monday, Oct 22nd at the beginning of your class period.
+There is a fifth week to the observation window; you may use this final week to make up for any observations/sets that you didn't make, or even to earn a few extra credit points (up to 5 points for up to 3 extra observations).
+These need to be turned in by class time on Wednesday, May 3rd.